Rookie prop Hames to start for NZ against South Africa | FOX Sports

 Sonny Bill Williams has been retained at inside center, though his lack of form and confidence has hindered the All Blacks’ back play.
 Damian McKenzie will start again at fullback in the absence of Ben Smith.

-Flanker Vaea Fifita, who was the star of last week’s win over Argentina, has missed a place in the match 23 after yielding the blindside role to Liam Squire.
+Flanker Vaea Fifita, who was the star of last week’s win over Argentina, has missed a place in the match squad after yielding the blindside role to Liam Squire.

-”Vaea had a very good game but we still think that Liam’s the man for this job,” Hansen said. ”Vaea’s still got growth in his game and he’s got a bit of a sore shoulder anyway so wasn’t available, but Liam’s the form man and we feel he’s doing a good job for us.”
+”Vaea had a very good game but … Liam’s the form man and we feel he’s doing a good job for us,” Hansen said.

+Springboks coach Allister Coetzee named a lineup containing three changes to the one which drew with Australia.

+Jean-Luc du Preez will start at openside flanker, replacing the injured Jaco Kriel, and Ruan Dreyer replaces Coenie Oosthuizen at tighthead prop.

 —-

-New Zealand: Damian McKenzie, Nehe Milner-Skudder, Ryan Crotty, Sonny Bill Williams, Rieko Ioane, Beauden Barrett, Aaron Smith; Kieran Read (capt), Sam Cane, Liam Squire, Sam Whitelock, Brodie Retallick, Nepo Laulala, Dane Coles, Kane Hames.
-Reserves: Codie Taylor, Wyatt Crockett, Ofa Tu’ungafasi, Scott Barrett, Ardie Savea, T.J.
+New Zealand: Damian McKenzie, Nehe Milner-Skudder, Ryan Crotty, Sonny Bill Williams, Rieko Ioane, Beauden Barrett, Aaron Smith; Kieran Read (captain), Sam Cane, Liam Squire, Sam Whitelock, Brodie Retallick, Nepo Laulala, Dane Coles, Kane Hames.
+Replacements: Codie Taylor, Wyatt Crockett, Ofa Tu’ungafasi, Scott Barrett, Ardie Savea, T.J.
 Perenara, Lima Sopoaga, Anton Lienert-Brown.

+South Africa: Andries Coetzee, Raymond Rhule, Jesse Kriel, Jan Serfontein, Courtnall Skosan, Elton Jantjies, Ross Cronje; Uzair Cassiem, Jean-Luc du Preez, Siya Kolisi, Franco Mostert, Eben Etzebeth (captain), Ruan Dreyer, Malcolm Marx, Tendai Mtawarira.
+Replacements: Bongi Mbonambi, Steven Kitshoff, Trevor Nyakane, Lood de Jager, Pieter-Steph du Toit , Francois Hougaard, Handre Pollard, Damian de Allende.

 FOX Sports Go